justinwlin/Runpod-Idle-Pod-Monitor/README.md

 - **Exclude lists** - Protect critical pods with automatic cleanup
 - **Real-time control** - Enable/disable via web interface
 - **Stop command timing** - After a pod is identified for stopping, allow 2-3 more data collection cycles (2-3 minutes) for the stop command to take effect before re-triggering
+- **Network storage pods** - Pods with network volumes can be stopped using the regular stop functionality (they are paused, not deleted).
+To permanently delete a network storage pod, you must manually terminate it through the RunPod web interface

 ## 🚀 Production Tips